PhilipVis/Verummeum/content/blog/2018/portable-package-formats.md

 The GIMP AppImage package can be downloaded from the [GIMP website](https://github.com/aferrero2707/gimp-appimage/releases).
 The size of the AppImage file is 89.7 MB.

-Resource usage for the LibreOffice AppImage package:
+Resource usage for the GIMP AppImage package:

 {{< image small="/img/blog/2018/package-formats/gimp_appimage_thumbnail.jpg" big="/img/blog/2018/package-formats/gimp_appimage.jpg" alt="GIMP AppImage resource usage" >}}